0VEX/YouTube-Downloader/README.md

 - things i will add it to the tool soon

-- [1] convet the video to mp3
+- [1] convet the video to mp3 ✅
-- [2] i don't know what else give me ideas
+- [2] download all channel videos ✅

 ----------------------------------------------------